samulen/Auto-email-reminder-excel/README.md

 ## THE CODE
-The script is contained in the file script.txt.
+The project consists of two scripts:
+- first_run.txt: It updates the cell containing the status with "sent", in order to set as not to send the reminders before today
+- wbOpen_script: It gets executed at the opening of the work book and sends the emails for two sheets

 I highlighted with the "' Edit" tag the points that may require adaptation.

+Also, given the requirements of the project all the setups are static.
+With some adaptation and setup design can be made dynamic.